fun-with-serverless/building-serverless-using-iac/README.md

 14. The rest can be defaults
 15. `Deploy this changeset?` choose `y`
 16. Give the deployment a try, you should see under `Outputs` the `API Gateway endpoint URL`, copy the URL and try it on browser.
+17. When done, run `sam delete` to remove the stack.